danielcrisp/angular-rangeslider/README.md

 `attach-handle-values` - move the value labels in sync with the slider handles when `true`, default: `false`

-`on-handle-up` - call a function whenever a handle is released
+`onhandleup` - call a function whenever a handle is released

-`on-handle-down` - call a function whenever a handle is grabbed
+`onhandledown` - call a function whenever a handle is grabbed

 `getter-setter` - enable getter / setter support for model values - options: `true` | `false`